MarcinOrlowski/php-backup-maker/README.md

 Bugs?
 Suggestions?
 -------------------------------------

-If you got any bug report or feature request, PLEASE, PLEASE USE SOURCEFORGE.NET bugtracker or forum for this.
-DO NOT mail me directly!
+If you got any bug report or feature request.
+Links to right place for doing so are placed below.

 PDM?
 What a jerky name...